day50-dev/Streamdown/README.md

     $ ./streamdown/sd.py tests/*md

 ## Install from source
-After the git clone least one of these should work, hopefully. it's using the modern uv pip tool.
+After the git clone least one of these should work, hopefully. it's using the modern uv pip tool but is also backwards compatible to the `pip3 install -r requirements.txt` flow.

     $ pipx install -e .
     $ pip install -e .